auth0/docs/articles/applications/concepts/app-types-first-third-party.md

 #### Connections

-Third-party applications can use only [tenant-level connections (domain connections)](/applications/enable-third-party-applications#promote-connections-to-domain-level).
+Third-party applications can use only tenant-level connections (domain connections).
+Learn how to [enable third-party applications](/applications/enable-third-party-applications#promote-connections-to-domain-level).

 #### When used with the Management APIv2